Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

 **Feign Death when Low!**
 • Last ditch effort to survive, Feign Death when you're low automatically!
 Works great when using Survival Tactics.

+**Auto Bursting Shot!**
+• Automatically casts Bursting Shot when a Melee is in Range.

 ***